ASaiM/framework/README.md

 This task, particularly tool population, can take several hours.

-However, once tool population has begun, the Galaxy instance can be then browse on [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
+However, once tool population starts, the Galaxy instance can be then browse on [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
 And after registration with admin account (email: `asaim-admin@asaim.com`), you can follow tool installation in `Admin` -> `Manage installed tools`.

+After installation of the tools, HUMAnN2 databases have to be downloaded (once).
+It can be done using the dedicated tool available in `STRUCTURAL AND FUNCTIONAL ANALYSIS TOOLS` -> `Analyze metabolism` -> `Download HUMAnN2 databases`.
+This tool have to be executed twice: once for nucleotide (ChocoPhlAn) database and once for protein (UniRef50) database.

 ## Stop ASaiM